hurricanemark/BusinessPersonelChronicler/README.md

 ## <span style="color:yellow">About</span>

 This web application is an internal business tool that can be used by business management personel to plan, build, and track their work force.
+Data is presented in tabular format having parent-child one-to-one and one-to-many relationships.